initialcapacity/jump-start/README.md

 |Production environment|[Heroku](https://www.heroku.com/)|
 |Monitoring|[Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/)|

-## Also worth mentioning
+## Working directory

-We'll be using the `~/workspace` directory for the exercises.
+We'll be using a `~/workspace` directory for all the exercises.
 Let's setup that directory now.

 ```bash
 mkdir ~/workspace
 cd ~/workspace
 ```

-## and one last thing
+## IntelliJ

 We strongly recommend using [IntelliJ](https://www.jetbrains.com/idea/) as your IDE.
 There is a free [Community Edition](https://www.jetbrains.com/idea/features/editions_comparison_matrix.html)